 Outwoken uses fully recyclable and backyard compostable packaging, mostly made from post-consumer waste.
 You can plant the labels on the box to grow flowers and herbs.
 The small business plants a tree for every pack of tea it sells and has planted over 1,000 trees so far.

 English black tea is a variety that Outwoken tea doesn’t stock, so if that's your go-to choice, well, then this may not be the brand for you.

 The Arbor tea company has really strong sustainability ethics.
 Most of their products are USDA-certified organic and are also fair trade certified.
 This brand doesn't use tea bags; they sell their loose-leaf tea in backyard compostable packs.
 Even the labels on the pack are biodegradable.

 They have over 30 rich tea flavors, and you can follow Arbor teas on Instagram for unique tea and tea-based dessert recipes.
-And don't worry, these luxury teas do not cost loads, and they grow their leaves using organic farming methods to ensure little or no environmental impacts.
+You can get relaxing peppermint tea, oolong tea, rooibos tea, and more. flavors And don't worry; these luxury teas do not cost loads, and they grow their leaves using organic farming methods to ensure little or no environmental impacts.

 Arbor’s headquarters uses green energy, which is good for the environment.
 But to get the best organic teas, they do source from foreign countries, resulting in significant shipping emissions, which they offset by donating to the Carbon Fund.

 There are really no cons to this brand; if anything, we think their website could be more user-friendly.

 Numi’s product offerings include organic teas, herbal supplements, and teasans.
 You can choose from tea in small dippable tea bags or large loose-leaf tea packs.
 This brand presents you with loads of tea flavor choices with different blends and pure flavors.
 For example, alongside standard chamomile tea, you can also choose blends with numi and nectarine.
 Seriously, you'll be spoilt for choice.